ChrisD22/WSD1-2022/README.md

 ## Assessment overview

 - Come up with an idea that’s [relevant to the brief](the-brief.md).
-- [Create these documents](portfolio.md) to document why the website you will make works the way it does and why it has the content and design you’ve added to it.
+- Create the documents contained in this repository to document why the website you will make works the way it does and why it has the content and design you’ve added to it.
 - Make a prototype of the website that looks good and works well.

 ## Longer Assessment overview